samscupoftea/Hobby-Page-/README.md

 # My-First-Repo

+SUMMARY:

+I started my first project with the goal of taking my time to understand each addition instead of copying large amounts of code.
+Before starting work, I had to get acquainted with Visual Code, Git, and GitHub to ensure that my code and commits were documented.
+I downloaded helpful extensions like 'Project Manager' that allowed me to add multiple folders in one place, enabling me to jump between projects at the click of a button.

+I began by creating a simple HTML page with headings and paragraphs, followed by adding images and styling with CSS.
+I faced challenges when learning how to link the CSS page to my HTML page, which persisted for days before realizing my mistake.

+I then focused on learning and implementing div tags and created a class for each div to organize and style the page's specific aspects.
+I also turned images on the page into links to make it more interactive.

+I continued to learn and use article and section tags and added the nav tag to create the nav bar.
+I struggled with creating a logical design language, but using the div=class tag to create classes for each of my article sections made it easier to adjust in CSS.

+I finally figured out how to display my downloaded background image as the backdrop for the page after several attempts.
+I struggled with establishing an efficient column layout for the hobby page, but after making some amendments, I was successful.

+I added the live date to the top of my hobby page and created an OUTPUT and DATE in HTML to display today's date and target JS to display the current day.
+After creating DIV classes and styling a box, I started on the JS side, which took some time to link to my HTML.
+I used getelementID and innerHTML to display date and time, and I had to tell Java to switch the day from 0 being Sunday to 6 being Saturday.

+/---------------------------------------------------------------------------------------------/

+Readme Diary:

 With this being the first project, I trying to take my time to ensure I actually understand the process of each little addition.
 There is a temptation to simply copy great swaths of code.
 But that would just lead me knowehere.